• Our Family

 KS3 students are offered a curriculum, in line with the National Curriculum, which is taught using problem-solving and inquiry-based activities.

 English – Students can access a range of qualifications in Functional skills.
-Ranging from Enty Levels 1, 2 and 3 up to Levels 1 and 2 plus GCSE English Language.
+Ranging from Entry Levels 1, 2 and 3 up to Levels 1 and 2 plus GCSE English Language.
 KS3 students are offered a curriculum, in line with the National Curriculum, using several themes from literature.
 These include Horror and Mystery, Heroes and Villains, and Myths and Legends.

 This is incentivised by our Student Reward system where students can earn points for their achievements and engagement in core lessons.
 The points can then be exchanged for trips and rewards.